DataSentics/personal-shelf-inspector-models/README.md

 ### Model training
 Once data preparation is complete just run `make train` command.
 You can modify and add the training parameters in the `Makefile`.
-This will also automatically guide you to optionally setup wandb (https://wandb.ai/) to monitor and analze ongoing training.
+This will also automatically guide you to optionally setup [Weights and Biases](https://wandb.ai/) to monitor and analze ongoing training.

 ### Inference
 1. Put testing images to `{detection_shelves, detection_names_and_prices, detection_pricetags}/manual_test_images` folder.